Reading

 Rather, Phase 2 has students rereading only portions of the text and with a different purpose.
 Readers return to excerpts—this time to zoom in and analyze the author’s:

-After grasping what the author said in Phase 1, readers now scrutinize for how he said it.
+After grasping what the author said in Phase 1, readers now scrutinize how he said it.
 This second pass over some excerpts is to gain deeper insight into the author’s message.

 Just as readers can settle for a surface understanding in Phase 1, they could also stop after Phase 2.
 However, the power of the close-reading framework is to integrate the deep understanding of this new text with previous learning and knowledge.

-Close-Reading Phase 3: Zoom out
+Close Reading a Complex Text - Phase 3: Zoom out

 Phase 3: Telescope reading